-The chief situation that can slow down a payout is when the insures dies within two years of the policy.
-Most insurance policies include a “contestability and suicide period” of two years that goes into effect when the policy becomes active.
-If the insured dies within that period the insurer will usually slow down the process to fully investigate the information on the application.
+The chief situation that can slow down a payout is when the insured dies within two years of the purchase of the policy.
+Most insurance policies include a “contestability and suicide period” of two years that goes into effect when the policy becomes active. * If the policyholder dies within that period, the insurer will usually slow down the process to fully investigate the information on the application.
 If everything is determined to be accurate, the insurer does have to pay.
 If the cause of death is suicide within the contestability period, the insurer can refuse to pay the beneficiary.

 Traditionally life insurance payouts have been distributed in a lump sum, but today a beneficiary has a range of options for receiving the money from a policy.
 Payouts can also come through installment payments, annuities that are guaranteed to last for the rest of the survivor’s life, interest-only payments or plans with provisions for contingent beneficiaries or payouts based on two different survivors.